duongvinh/HLFSR-SSR/README.md

-# Light Field Image Super-Resolution Network Using via Spatial-Angular and Epipolar Information
+# Light Field Image Super-Resolution Network via Joint Spatio-Angular and Epipolar Information [TCI](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10081009)
 This repository contains official pytorch implementation of "Light Field Image Super-Resolution Network via Joint Spatio-Angular and Epipolar Information" in IEEE Transactions on Computational Imaging 2022, by Vinh Van Duong, Thuc Nguyen Huu, Jonghoon Yim, and Byeungwoo Jeon.

 ## News
-[2023-03-20]: Our paper has been accepted in TCI, the early access version of this paper will avaiable soon in IEEE Explore.
+[2023-03-20]: Our paper has been accepted in TCI, the early access version of this paper is avaiable here [HLFSR](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10081009).

 [2023-01-16]: we added the "SAI24DLF" function into the "common.py" file.